saurabhkolapkar09/Form-using-JSONpowerDB/README.md

 # form-using-JSONpowerDB
+Project1 : Basic design and JPDB implementatation Project2 : Registration form using JPDB

-"This project is all about basics of JsonPowerDB (JPDB) and how to use JPDB for CRUD operations.
+"These two projects are all about basics of JsonPowerDB (JPDB) and how to use JPDB for CRUD operations.

 ## About JsonPowerDB
 JsonPowerDB is a Real-time, High Performance, Lightweight and Simple to Use, Rest API based Multi-mode DBMS.
 JsonPowerDB has ready to use API for Json document DB, RDBMS, Key-value DB, GeoSpatial DB and Time Series DB functionality.
 JPDB supports and advocates for true serverless and pluggable API development.